nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 ## Error

 - [ts-pojo-error](https://github.com/skarab42/ts-pojo-error) - Type safe pojo error will help you to easily create typed and serializable error.
+- [retry-ts](https://github.com/gcanti/retry-ts) - Retry combinators for monadic actions that may fail.

 ## Other